 You May Need to Pay-to-Play, or Start Applying

 Florida is a hot spot turkey state for the most obvious of reasons.
 First, it is the only place in the world to kill an Osceola subspecies gobbler.
 Second, its season opens up earlier than any other place in the nation.
-These two factors blend together to make a list of challenges to overcome in order to hunt turkey in this state.
+These two factors create a list of challenges to overcome to hunt turkey in this state.
 The public land gets pounded with hunters.
 Killing a turkey there is not entirely impossible, but it’s close.
-Your best bet for a gobbler in the public woods is applying to some of their limited draw areas.
+Your best bet for a gobbler in the public woods is applying for the limited draw areas.

 Turkey Gear: 25% Off

-If you need it in the turkey woods, Primos has it.
-As an onX Elite Member you’ll save 25% on everything they offer.
+If you need it in the turkey woods, Primos has it. onX Hunt Elite Members save 25% on gear.

 Local Intel: The Hunting Public’s Zach Ferenbaugh

-“We hunted Florida for the first time to start off the 2021 season.
-We traveled to the southern zone, which is the only part of the country that holds the subspecies of Osceola.
-Although there is a lot of public land in the state there are a lot of public land pieces that are limited to hunters that draw a special “limited quota” tag.
+“We traveled to the southern zone, which is the only part of the country that holds the subspecies of Osceola.
+Although there is a lot of public land in the state there are a lot of public land pieces that are limited to hunters who draw a special “limited quota” tag.

-“If a hunter is planning to travel to Florida to get an early start on the season or to target Osceolas, they should make sure to do research beforehand to make sure they know where they can legally hunt without drawing a limited quota permit.
+“If a hunter is planning to travel to Florida to get an early start on the season or to target Osceolas, they should research beforehand to make sure they know where they can legally hunt without drawing a limited quota permit.

-“When we were there we hunted public land that was not part of a limited quota hunt.
-Due to the fact that the areas that are open to everyone are so limited, it definitely forces a lot of people into the same areas.
+“We hunted public land that was not part of a limited quota hunt.
+Because areas that are open to everyone are so limited, it forces a lot of people into the same areas.
 There was a ton of pressure early, especially during the first week of the season.
-But as the season went on the pressure decreased and the action picked up.
+But as the season went on, the pressure decreased, and the action picked up.
 I believe we hunted there for two full weeks and only shot one turkey on the ninth day.
-This also may be something to keep in mind if you plan to hunt Florida.
-Like other southern states with early openers, we tend to see an extreme amount of pressure on public land early in the season but as other seasons open across the country pressure drops back off to a normal level.
+This may be something to keep in mind if you plan to hunt Florida.
+Like other southern states with early openers, we tend to see an extreme amount of pressure on public land early in the season, but as other seasons open across the country, pressure drops back off to a normal level.

 “In southern Florida, the climate is unlike anything we have ever experienced.
 High humidity and temperatures that consistently made it into the mid-80s to 90s every day made for some uncomfortable hikes and camping conditions.
-Also, hunters planning to take on Florida should plan to spend a lot of time in standing water, and along with the water expect a lot of snakes, alligators, and other critters you don’t see in very many parts of the country!
+Also, hunters planning to take on Florida should plan to spend a lot of time in standing water, and along with the water, expect snakes, alligators, and other critters you don’t see in many parts of the country.

-“We have also spent time in northern Florida too.
+“We have also spent time in northern Florida.
 We chased easterns in a mix of planted pine forests and riparian corridors between the vast pine stands.
-We also were able to hunt from a canoe along several big stretches of public land river bottoms.
-In conclusion, Florida can be an exciting place to get a unique hunting experience, but with it being one of the few states that is open to hunting in March, if you plan to hunt there during that time expect a lot of other traveling turkey hunters to be doing the same thing.
-However, for hunters willing to do their homework and think outside the box, Florida can be a fun challenge!”
+We also hunted from a canoe along several big stretches of public land river bottoms.
+Florida can be an exciting place to get a unique hunting experience, but with it being one of the few states that is open to hunting in March, if you plan to hunt there during that time, expect a lot of other traveling turkey hunters to be doing the same thing.
+However, for hunters willing to do their homework and think outside the box, Florida can be a fun challenge.”

 Take a closer look at Florida: